sderosiaux/akka-streams-summary/README.md

 A Graph can contains (ie: the builder can return..) any type of Shape we already talk about: `SourceShape`, `SinkShape` etc. It's just an abstraction using multiple Shapes internally.

-For instance, a Source that just expose random numbers:
+For instance, a Source that just expose random numbers (it's useless in this case, but just for demo purpose):
 ```
 val s = GraphDSL.create() { implicit builder =>
    val flow = builder.add(Flow[Double].map(identity)) // look the note below